Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 1,000 Chips by 2026

-The first human trials have begun.
+Neuralink isn’t speaking in decades, they’re talking in years right now.
+By 2026, Musk says a thousand people could already be living with brain chips.
+The first human trials have already begun.
 A handful of patients have chips in their skulls, moving cursors across screens with nothing but thought.
 It’s ambitious, it’s audacious, and it’s happening insanely fast.

+If it works, this could be the start of the brain–computer revolution.
 A new era where chips heal disease, restore movement, and even change what it means to be human.

-But there’s another path.
-One where implants aren’t just medicine, but status.
+But there’s another path, one where implants aren’t just medicine, but status.

 The “upgraded” and the “unplugged.”
 The rich racing ahead while everyone else falls behind.